wreckage/django-happenings/README.rst

 will switch languages too.
 If you are not using legacy calendars then ``CALENDAR_LOCALE`` settings is not required anymore.

-Note that only month names and weekday names are translated for all langauges supported by django.
+Note that only month names and weekday names are translated for all languages supported by django.
-Some django-happenings specific strings are only available in English (like "When/Description" in event details)
+Some django-happenings specific strings are only available in English (like "When/Description" in event details).
+You can generate your own translations (pull requests are welcome) or you may copy and change templates.

 Tests